-Teacher - Student Ratio: 1:22
+Teacher - Student Ratio: 1:22 Grade Levels for Which Program is Intended: 6 - 8

 A. Community school classes in Science-related interest areas, such as Electricity, Astronomy, Horticulture, etc. Accelerated program for students with interest and ability in Science and related areas.
-Remedial assistance program, activity-centered and specifically designed for the less able student.
+Remedial assistance program, activitycentered and specifically designed for the less able student.
 Computer Science classes for students and adults will be offered.
 Increased utilization of instructionally related activities which occur on the school campus (environmental studies, outdoor field studies, community studies).